HariSekhon/Nagios-Plugins/README.md

 #### Testing

-There is a full suite of Dockerized functional tests in the ```tests/``` directory as well as a high coverage percentage of unit tests for the underlying [Perl library](https://github.com/harisekhon/lib) and [Python library](https://githu.com/harisekhon/pylib).
+There is a full suite of Dockerized functional tests in the ```tests/``` directory as well as a high coverage percentage of unit tests for the underlying [Perl library](https://github.com/harisekhon/lib) and [Python library](https://githu.com/harisekhon/pylib) libraries.

-Running ```make test``` will trigger all tests, starting with the underlying libraries and then moving on to the functional test suites.
+Running ```make test``` will trigger all tests, starting with the underlying libraries and then moving on to the Dockerized functional test suites.

 ##### Bugs & Workarounds #####